Approximate tensorization of the relative entropy for noncommuting conditional expectations

 \subsection{Approximate tensorization via noncommutative change of measure}

-In this subsection, we prove a result of approximate tensorization using a noncommutative change of measure argument.
+\Cref{corollaruweak} states a correction to exact tensorization with a unique weak constant.
+We expect this result to be relevant for doubly stochastic conditional expectations, where this additive term is purely quantum.
+However, the weak constant $d$ is suboptimal in general.
+In this section and the following one, we provide tools to improve the latter at the cost of replacing the optimal strong constant by $c>1$.
+This intuition is inspired by the classical setting, where the weak constant can be removed at the cost of a worsening of the strong constant \cite{cesi2001quasi,[D02]}.

 Given a state $\sigma$ that is invariant for the conditional expectations $E^\cM, E_1$ and $E_2$, we define the doubly stochastic conditional expectations ${E}^{(0),\cM}, E_1^{(0)}$ and $E_2^{(0)}$ onto the same fixed-point algebras $\cM\subset \cN_1,\cN_2\subset \cN $.
-Then, the following proposition is a direct consequence of a recent noncommutative change of measure argument in \cite{junge2019stability} under the assumption that strong approximate tensorization for the relative entropy holds at infinite temperature, a condition that we will further discuss for spin systems in Subsection \ref{subsec:preliminaries}.
+Then, the following proposition is a direct consequence of a recent noncommutative change of measure argument in \cite{junge2019stability} under the assumption that strong approximate tensorization for the relative entropy holds for ${E}^{(0),\cM}, E_1^{(0)}$ and $E_2^{(0)}$.

 \begin{proposition} As in \Cref{corollaruweak}, we define the constant